Prince Rupert, BC

 PRINCE RUPERT BRITISH COLUMBIA – WHERE CANADA'S WILDERNESS BEGINS.

-Visitors often comment on the rich cosmopolitan culture found in the city and the community is home to a diverse group of people, with varied interests.
+Visitors often comment on the rich cosmopolitan culture in the city, and the community is home to a diverse group of people with varied interests.
 Superb museums and outstanding attractions defy the small population and remote location, and daily life is enriched by an extraordinary visual and performing arts community.
-The exceptional wildlife viewing, phenomenal sportfishing, top notch attractions, and extensive options for outdoor activity make Prince Rupert the ideal choice for a family vacation, a corporate retreat, or a solo getaway.
+The exceptional wildlife viewing, phenomenal sportfishing, top-notch attractions, and extensive options for outdoor activity make Prince Rupert the ideal choice for a family vacation, a corporate retreat, or a solo getaway.

 Prince Rupert offers easy access to the ocean and the surrounding natural environment.
-The main employment sectors for this community of 15,000 people are shipping and trade, tourism, seafood and forestry.
+This community of 15,000 people's main employment sectors are shipping and trade, tourism, seafood, and forestry.

-Prince Rupert boasts all the amenities of a municipal centre while still retaining its small town charm and offering a unique and exciting wilderness experience.
+Prince Rupert boasts all the amenities of a municipal centre while retaining its small-town charm and offering a unique and exciting wilderness experience.

 Archaeological evidence indicates the North Coast of British Columbia has been inhabited by First Nations for over 10,000 years.
 Prince Rupert is located in the traditional territory of the Tsimshian Nation.
 By the mid 1800s salmon canneries dotted the coastlines, trading posts had been established in Port Essington, Port Simpson, and Metlakatla, with steamships and paddlewheelers serving the area.